pfdubois/BridgeBidding/source/Slam.rst

 When Not To Bid RKC
 ~~~~~~~~~~~~~~~~~~~

-It is generally useless to bid RKC if you are missing two keycards and
-have a worthless doubleton (worse than Kx or Ax).
-The problem is that you
-learn nothing if partner replies, “One keycard”.
-You may or may not have
+We mentioned the "worthless doubleton" trap.
+But there are other traps.
-two fast losers.
-In general it is necessary to think ahead and make sure
+It is necessary to think ahead and make sure
 you can take yes for an answer.
 Learning partner has two keycards but
 you don't want to be in a club slam is an unpleasant experience.